Learn the Basics of Drilling Pilot Holes for Perfectly Straight Screw Installation

 Drill bits are attachments that fit into your drill and create the hole in the material.
 When drilling pilot holes, it’s important to use the correct size drill bit for the screw you plan to use.
 For example, if you’re using a 1/4-inch screw, you’ll want to use a 1/8-inch drill bit for the pilot hole.

-See also Best drill driver for decking
+See also Best drill bits for cast iron

 Measuring tape